jhelsby/jlox-notes/sections/8_resolving-and-binding.md

 # 8. Resolving and Binding

+In this section, we implement a `Resolver` class which performs semantic analysis on parsed code before it is interpreted.
+This will let us:

+* fix the problem adding closures introduced.
+We'll make our scoping lexical again instead of dynamic.

+* add some semantic error handling to catch errors.
+We'll implement checks to catch declaring a variable twice in a local scope, and using a top-level `return` statement.

+## Motivation

 Recall our scope rule, introduced when we [implemented block statements in Section 5](./5_statements-and-state.md#scope):

 > A variable usage refers to the preceding declaration with the same name in the innermost scope that encloses the expression where the variable is used.